FranciscoMoretti/site/content/code-tips/few-function-arguments.md

 - **Reduced coupling**: Fewer arguments reduce the dependencies between functions, promoting loose coupling and better modular design. 🔗

 ### 👎 Cons
-- **Increased dependency on shared state**: When reducing function arguments, it's common to rely more on shared state or global variables.
-This can introduce hidden dependencies and make the code harder to reason about or debug. 🕵️
+- **Temptation to Rely on Shared State**: Minimizing arguments may tempt developers to rely on shared state or global variables, which is usually worse than many function arguments. 🚫
-- **Potential performance impact**: In some cases, combining arguments or using configuration objects may introduce a slight performance overhead due to additional object creation or property access. 🐌
+- **Potential performance impact**: In some cases, combining arguments or using configuration objects may introduce a slight performance overhead due to additional object creation or property access.
+However, this impact is usually negligible in most scenarios.🐌

 ## Examples